kedar389/bitTorrent/README.md

 Client adheres to these BEPS:

-The BitTorrent Protocol Specification (BEP 0003 ).
+- The BitTorrent Protocol Specification (BEP 0003 ).

-Multitracker Metadata Extension (BEP 0012).
+- Multitracker Metadata Extension (BEP 0012).

-Scrape peers from UDP or HTTP trackers (BEP 15).
+- Scrape peers from UDP or HTTP trackers (BEP 15).

-Tracker Returns Compact Peer Lists (BEP 0023).
+- Tracker Returns Compact Peer Lists (BEP 0023).

 What needs fixing:
--Loading partially downloaded files is currently broken(Will start from start)
+- Loading partially downloaded files is currently broken(Will start from start)

--Cannot load torrent through magnet links nor get peers from DHT.
+- Cannot load torrent through magnet links nor get peers from DHT.

-Memory tweaking to have some pieces loaded in memory (does not hold any pieces).
+- Memory tweaking to have some pieces loaded in memory (does not hold any pieces).

--Implement rare first piece algorithm.
+- Implement rare first piece algorithm.

--Only one torrent per instance.
+- Only one torrent per instance.

 For requirements: